Cross sections for neutron-induced reactions from surrogate data: revisiting the Weisskopf-Ewing approximation for $(n,n^{\prime})$ and $(n,2n)$ reactions: Background and Need

 In this paper we focus on the ``surrogate reaction method'' \cite{Escher:12rmp,Escher:16a}, an indirect approach for determining cross sections for compound-nuclear reactions.
 Compound-nuclear, or ``statistical'' reactions, proceed through the formation of an intermediate ``compound'' nucleus $n+A \to B^*$, followed by a decay into reaction products $B^*$ $\rightarrow$ $c + C$.
 The appropriate formalism for calculating cross sections for these reactions is the Hauser-Feshbach formalism~\cite{HauserFeshbach:52, Froebrich:96}.
 Hauser-Feshbach calculations are often quite limited in accuracy due to uncertainties in the nuclear physics inputs needed, in particular the nuclear structure inputs associated with the decay of the compound nucleus (CN).

-In a surrogate reaction experiment, the CN of interest is produced via an alternative, experimentally accessible reaction, and the probability for decay into the reaction channel of interest is measured.
+In a surrogate reaction experiment, the CN of interest is produced via an alternative, experimentally accessible reaction, and the probability of decay into the reaction channel of interest is measured.
 From this data, constraints for the Hauser-Feshbach calculations can be obtained.

-The surrogate method has some significant advantages over alternative indirect approaches: 1) The method does not make use of auxiliary nuclear properties that are not available for unstable nuclei and for which interpolation or extrapolation procedures are associated with uncontrolled uncertainties~\cite{Escher:18prl,Ratkiewicz:19prl}, and 2) The method can be used for reactions that populate energies well above particle separation thresholds in the CN, \idest it is applicable not only to $(n,\gamma)$, but also to $(n,n^{\prime})$, $(n,2n)$, $(n,p)$, $(n,f)$ reactions (and similarly to proton-induced reactions).
+The surrogate method has some significant advantages over alternative indirect approaches: 1) the method does not require measurement of auxiliary nuclear properties that are not available for unstable nuclei and for which interpolation or extrapolation procedures are associated with uncontrolled uncertainties~\cite{Escher:18prl,Ratkiewicz:19prl}, and 2) The method can be used for reactions that populate energies well above particle separation thresholds in the CN, \idest it is applicable not only to $(n,\gamma)$, but also to $(n,n^{\prime})$, $(n,2n)$, $(n,p)$, $(n,f)$ reactions (and similarly to charged-particle-induced reactions).

+Alternative indirect approaches, in particular the Oslo and $\beta$-Oslo methods \cite{Larsen:19}, aim at extracting level densities and $\gamma$-ray strength functions by populating a CN below the neutron separation energy via a transfer reaction or $\beta$ decay, respectively, and measuring the resulting gamma emission.
+To separate the level density from the gamma-ray strength function, the Oslo-type analyses require the use of additional information; typically, this includes average neutron resonance spacings ($D_0$) and the average radiative widths, $\langle \Gamma_\gamma \rangle$.
+For neutron-induced reactions on unstable nuclei, however, these quantities are not available and are difficult to estimate reliably.
+In addition, the (n,n’) and (n,2n) reactions of interest here require CN decay information for excitation energies well above the neutron separation energy.

+Both the surrogate method and the Oslo/$\beta$-Oslo methods require the calculation of the formation of the CN in the desired reaction.
+This involves, for neutron-induced reactions, knowledge of a neutron-nucleus optical model potential.
+For target nuclei near stability, global nucleon-nucleus optical models exist \cite{Koning:03, Varner:1991}, which are expected to be reliable at least a few isotopes away from stability.
+While these optical models are often applied far from stability, little is known about how well they work in these areas of the isotopic chart \cite{Johnson_2020, PhysRevC.107.014602, Hebborn2023}.
+More theoretical work is needed to develop the next generation of optical model potentials.
+These need to display the proper dispersive properties and reflect the correct isospin dependence, and are ideally based on microscopic theories \cite{Dickhoff:19, Pruitt:20b, PhysRevLett.127.182502, Blanchon:2015}.
+In addition, new experiments at radioactive beam facilities are needed to constrain and test the optical models.

-Applications of the surrogate method to $(n,f)$ reactions have a long history \cite{Escher:12rmp} and in recent years scientists successfully used the approach to obtain neutron capture cross sections~\cite{Escher:18prl,Ratkiewicz:19prl}.
+Applications of the surrogate method to $(n,f)$ reactions have a long history \cite{Escher:12rmp} and in recent years scientists successfully used the approach to obtain neutron capture cross sections ~\cite{Escher:18prl,Ratkiewicz:19prl,PerezSanchez:20}.
 In this paper, we focus on possible applications to $(n,n^{\prime})$ and $(n,2n)$ reactions.